Blahah/blahah.github.io/_posts/2013-10-19-installing-transrate.md

 Licensed to: rds45@cam.ac.uk
 {% endhighlight %}

-## Bowtie2
+## Bowtie 2

-Bowtie 2 is used to align reads to the assembled transcriptome.
+[Bowtie 2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) is used to align reads to the assembled transcriptome.
 We'll follow a similar procedure to the one we used for USEARCH.

 Go to [the download site](http://sourceforge.net/projects/bowtie-bio/files/bowtie2/2.1.0/) and locate the latest version for your operating system.
 Right-click the link and choose 'copy link address'.
 Now run the following commands in the terminal, substituting the link you just copied for the one I've used if necessary: